-The Dry Leasing segment provides for the leasing of aircraft and engines to customers.
+The Dry Leasing segment provides for the leasing of aircraft and engines to customers, and aircraft- and lease-management services.

 Other represents revenue for services that are not allocated to any segment, including administrative and management support services and flight simulator training.